Mert18/data-analysis-vg-ivysaur/README.md

-# Video Games Data Analysis Project - Team Ivysaur
+# Video Games Data Analysis Project - Ivysaur

 <img src="https://i.pinimg.com/originals/e7/91/72/e79172fef348260adb1de1406b332deb.png" width="250">

 ## About The Project

-  In this project, our goal is to make a proper analysis of video game industry between 1960-2016.
-We reproduced the raw data and made some readable and understandable graphs.
-With the help of the dataset, we found answers to certain questions.
+  In this project, my goal is to make a proper analysis of video game industry between 1960-2016.
+I reproduced the raw data and made some readable and understandable graphs.
+With the help of the dataset, I found answers to certain questions.
 I hope you find something useful in the project.

-  The dataset we use : https://www.kaggle.com/gregorut/videogamesales
+  The dataset I use : https://www.kaggle.com/gregorut/videogamesales

   ## Installation